DSM-5 PTSD Criteria: Diagnosing Post Traumatic Stress Disorder in Veterans

 Criterion B: Intrusive symptoms

 Not everyone who is exposed to a traumatic event will develop PTSD.
 In order for a person to receive a diagnosis of PTSD, the DSM-V requires the person to show at least one intrusive symptom.
-Intrusive symptoms can manifest in sudden upsetting memories; nightmares or bad dreams; flashbacks to the traumatic event; emotional distress after reminders of the traumatic event; or physical reactivity following reminders of the traumatic event (for example, an increased heart rate after exposure to reminders of the traumatic event).
+Intrusive symptoms can manifest in sudden upsetting memories; nightmares or bad dreams; flashbacks to the traumatic event (mentally re-experiencing the trauma); emotional distress after reminders of the traumatic event; or physical reactivity following reminders of the traumatic event (for example, an increased heart rate after exposure to reminders of the traumatic event).
+While the intrusive symptoms of PTSD can vary, these are some of the most common.

 Criterion C: Avoidance symptoms

 The third criterion for a PTSD diagnosis is avoidance of reminders of the trauma.
 This could be an avoidance of thoughts or feelings about the event or avoidance of trauma-related reminders altogether.
 A person who suffered sexual assault may display avoidance of thoughts and feelings of the assault and do their best to never think about the event.
 Someone who witnessed a person drowning may avoid trauma-related reminders and stay away from pools or bodies of water.
+In the case of military veterans, they may avoid any depictions of violence to avoid reminders of their own trauma.
 For a diagnosis of PTSD, the presence of at least one of these symptoms is required.

 Criterion D: Negative alterations in cognition and mood